Kevnz/cssextras/README.md

 Install
 --------

 Pure Extras is a set of CSS rules that makes it easier to create common UI components for the web.
-It is available through **Bower**:
+It is available through **NPM**:

-    bower install pure-extras
+    npm install pure-extras

-It's also available through the [YUI Gallery](http://yuilibrary.com/gallery/), under the name `gallerycss-cssextras`.
-Take a look at the [examples and docs](http://tilomitra.github.com/cssextras/).
+Take a look at the [examples and docs](http://kevnz.github.io/cssextras/).

 What about older browsers?
 --------------------------

 Since it's all CSS, nothing breaks in older browsers.
-This module is tested on IE6+, Chrome, FF and Safari.
-For best results, use IE8+.
-IE6 and 7 have some minor vertical alignment issues.
+This module is tested on IE9+, Chrome, FF and Safari.

 Dependencies